meowgorithm/babycron/README.md

-Note that if you’re running a script you *must* include the interpreter in the second argument (i.e. `sh` or `/bin/sh`), regardless if you have a `#!` and correct permissions in your script.
-Additionally, Babycron will find program in your `PATH`, so usually `bash` or `sh` is find.
+Note that if you’re running a script you *must* include the interpreter in the second argument (i.e. `sh` or `/bin/sh`), regardless if you have a `#!` and executable permissions.
+Additionally, Babycron will find program in your `PATH`, so simply `bash` or `sh` is usually fine.

 In Docker: